Mississippi — Congressional Term Limits (1992–1995)

 (Constitutional · Consecutive-Service · Office-Specific)

-Mississippi’s design limited consecutive service while preserving future eligibility following a break in service.
-It did not impose a lifetime bar on federal officeholding.
+Mississippi’s design limited consecutive service while preserving eligibility following a break in service.
+It did not impose eligibility exhaustion and therefore did not establish a bounded eligibility regime.

 Enforcement Layer